Hi, I'm Dayna Dranitsaris.

 Queen's Hyperloop Design Team (QHDT) Machine Vision Sensor System

-Designed and implemented an embedded system for a Hyperloop model to detect and classify custom-trained potential obstructions using YOLOv5.
+Built an embedded computer vision system for a Hyperloop prototype to detect and classify track obstructions using a custom-trained YOLOv5 model.

 NHL Goal Horn Machine